The effect of electric and chiral magnetic conductivities on azimuthally fluctuating electromagnetic fields and observables in isobar collisions: Simulation results and Discussions

 Shown in the Fig. \ref{fig:cor-psib-psi2} is the correlation between $\Psi_{B}$ and $\Psi_{2}$ in isobar collisions as a function of $b$ in the first row ($N_{part}$ in the second row) and compared the correlation between zero-conductivity and finite conductivities case.
-Results with solid symbol with solid lines are from halotyp nuclei while open symbol with dotted lines are from deformed nuclei parameters.
+Results with solid symbol with solid lines are from halotype nuclei while open symbol with dotted lines are from deformed nuclei parameters.
 There is small difference found for both parameter settings which can also be seen from the relative ratios in Fig. (\ref{fig:cor-psib-psi2}b).
-From the figure we can aslso see that the correlation $\left\langle \cos2\left(\Psi_{B}-\Psi_{2}\right)\right\rangle $ depends on centrality.
+From the figure we can also see that the correlation $\left\langle \cos2\left(\Psi_{B}-\Psi_{2}\right)\right\rangle $ depends on centrality.
 Since spatial distribution of magnetic fields are symmetric around $x=0$ axis but asymmetric around $y=0$ axis in the presence of finite conductivities, we observe their effects on correlation as well on the transverse plane.
 On whole, results are consistent with the histograms and scatter plots given in Figs. \ref{fig:Histogram-Ru} and \ref{fig:psin-psi2-distribution} that is for small impact parameter and very large impact parameter the correlation is almost zero and very weak in zero-conductivity and finite conductivities cases.
 However, from figure we also see that at approximately $b=7-9$ fm, the correlation $\left\langle \cos2\left(\Psi_{B}-\Psi_{2}\right)\right\rangle $ reach their maximum value about $-0.55$ for vacuum case but the maximum value for finite conductivities case is smaller.
 From figure we also see that taking into account finite $\sigma$ and $\sigma_{\chi}$ results are quantitatively different in magnitudes of correlation as compared to vacuum case but qualitatively consistent with the vacuum case.
 The results for vacuum case are almost similar to those given in Ref. \citep{Zhao2019a}.
 Quantitatively the correlation at (0,0,0) is suppressed to 40\% in the presence of finite $\sigma$ and $\sigma_{\chi}$ in intermediate impact parameter (at $b=5$ fm) but this suppression decreases with the increasing impact parameter (suppression of 9\% at $b=10$ fm) for both Ru+Ru and Zr+Zr collisions.
 The relative ratio at origin point have similar trends for both cases but conducting medium case shows larger deviation from zero at smaller centralities.
 We notify that we have compared the results at the time $t=t_{Q}$ fm/c because we observed maximum value for magnetic field at this time for finite conductivities case, however we have also checked that if we take earlier time or later time then magnitude of the correlation is smaller.
+Correlation for finite conductivity case at t = 0 fm/c is also shown by orange and magenta solid symbols in Fig. (\ref{fig:cor-psib-psi2}a) where we can see that at t = 0 fm/c the correlation for finite conductivity case is much smaller than the vacuum case.